Why we stock highest-quality oils

 – Typically steam-distilled or cold-pressed, with Certificates of Analysis (COA) and GC-MS reports.

-– Great for massage blends, diffusing, and topical use (diluted).
+– Great for massage blends, diffusing, topical use (diluted) and for use in skincare e.g. lotiona & balms etc.

 Cosmetic (Fragrance) Grade